TidesDB Admintool Reference

 closeinfo

-Show database information including column families and cache stats.
+Show database information including column families, cache stats, and mode.

 Create a backup of the open database.